 Other Expenses, Cost Sheet

 Registrar, Financial Aid, Scholarships, Student Employment, Veterans Affairs, Housing, Dining Services, Student ID Center, Bookstore, Transportation

-All tuition, housing fees, course or laboratory fees, meal charges, student health service charges, and other assessments, fees and charges are due and payable in accordance with the statements rendered by the appropriate university office.
+All tuition, housing fees, course or laboratory fees, meal charges, and other assessments, fees and charges are due and payable in accordance with the statements rendered by the appropriate university office.

 Tuition, housing fees, meal plans and other student charges must be paid on the date a student registers or on other dates as specified by the Office of Billings and Receivables.
-Students who do not make payment of required fees are not registered students.
 Payment of fees will not be deferred, unless the student participates in an approved payment plan through TMS.

 The University expects the students to be financially responsible and not be delinquent in financial obligations to the University or to any department or division of the University.
 If a student registers and decides not to attend, the student must withdraw from all classes prior to the first day of classes on TopNet or by notifying the Registrar's Office in writing to ensure that he or she will not owe tuition and late payment fees and receive "F" grades.
 NOTE: The student is responsible for his or her own enrollment status.
 A student who fails to meet a financial obligation within 10 days after the date of notice from the appropriate university official will be subject to regulations promulgated by the University.
 If the student does not settle the obligation by the date designated on the notice, the appropriate business office shall notify the Registrar.
-After the Registrar has been notified that a student is delinquent, the Registrar shall not allow the student to register or to obtain an official transcript until the Registrar has been notified that the obligation has been settled.
+After the Registrar has been notified that a student is delinquent, the Registrar shall not allow the student to register or to obtain an official transcript or diploma until the Registrar has been notified that the obligation has been settled.